pjanec/DdsPerfTest/doc/DdsPerfTest.md

 1. Launch the DdsPerfTest.exe application on all computers you want to include in the test.
 2. On one of the machines (which will act as your controller), go to the **"App"** window.
 3. Click the
-   **"Collect apps"** button9.
+   **"Collect apps"** button.
 The application will use DDS to discover all other running instances.
 After a moment, you will see all applications appear in the UI, enabling you to assign publishers and subscribers to them.

 ##### **Step 2: Configuring a Test Scenario in the "Msg Setting" Window**

 This is the main control panel for your test.

-1. **Add a Message Class**: Click the \+ button10.
+1. **Add a Message Class**: Click the \+ button.
 A dropdown will appear with all message types defined in

-   MsgDefs.csv11.
+   MsgDefs.csv.
 Select one to add it to the test scenario.
 2. **Configure Parameters**: For each message class you add, a collapsible header will appear.
-Click it to expand the settings12:
+Click it to expand the settings:
    * **Disabled**: A checkbox to enable or disable testing for this specific message class.
-Unchecking it will create the publishers and subscribers across the network13.
+Unchecking it will create the publishers and subscribers across the network.

-   * **Rate**: A slider to control how many messages per second each publisher will send (in Hz)14.
+   * **Rate**: A slider to control how many messages per second each publisher will send (in Hz).

-   * **Size**: A slider to set the approximate payload size (in bytes) of each message15151515.
+   * **Size**: A slider to set the approximate payload size (in bytes) of each message.
    * **Pubs/Subs**: These rows are for assigning work.
 For both publishers ("Pubs") and subscribers ("Subs"), you will see a series of input boxes.
-Each box corresponds to a discovered application instance16161616.
+Each box corresponds to a discovered application instance.
 Enter the

-     **number of publishers or subscribers** you want to create on that specific machine17.
+     **number of publishers or subscribers** you want to create on that specific machine.

 ##### **Step 3: Monitoring and Assessing Performance**